Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ### Generating the Pilon input files

-We will first use the program [BWA](https://github.com/lh3/bwa) to generate an alignment of the raw short reads against the draft genome.
+We will first use the program [BWA](https://github.com/lh3/bwa) to generate an alignment of the raw short reads against the draft genome in consensus.fasta.
+The steps will be:

-We've previously covered aligning reads to a genome in [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html).
-We will be using very similar commands here.

-We first need to index the polished assembly we got from Medaka.
+1. indexing the polished assembly, consensus.fasta with `bwa index`.
 Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
+2. creating a directory for the outputs of Pilon
+3. aligning the short reads (the illumina data) to the assembly, consensus.fasta with `bwa mem`
+4. converting the short read alignment alignment to a BAM file `samtools view`
+5. sorting the short read alignment with `samtools sort`
+6. indexing the short read alignment with `samtools index`

+Make sure are in the `analysis` folder and index the consensus assembly:
 ~~~
+cd ~/cs_course/analysis/
 bwa index medaka/consensus.fasta
 ~~~
 {: .bash}